kubeflow/community/proposals/fate-operator-proposal.md

 ![Process 2](diagrams/fate-operator-2.png)

 Process 3.
-Submitting a FML job to FATE cluster.
+Submitting an FML job to FATE cluster.
 (1) The custom FATE controller listens for FateJob CRD, and sends the job to FATE cluster, which includes the pipeline and modules configuration.
 (3) The FATE controller waits for the job results from FATE cluster.

 ![Process 3](diagrams/fate-operator-3.png)

 The overall architecture of the federated learning can be presented as following diagram, the FATE cluster will handle the communication and return to FATE controller once the job is done.

 ![Overall](diagrams/fate-operator-overall.png)

+## Reference
+1. Qiang Yang, Yang Liu, Tianjian Chen, and Yongxin Tong.
+Federated machine learning: Concept and applications.
+CoRR, abs/1902.04885, 2019.
+URL http://arxiv.org/abs/1902.04885
+2. Peter Kairouz et al. Advances and open problems in federated learning. arXiv preprint arXiv:1912.04977